eduardoscsouza/FaceMatch/README.md

 1. Annotation of the bounding box of the face present in the image.
 2. Annotation of the identity of the person present in the image.

-We decided to use the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset exclusevely.
+We decided to use the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset exclusively.
 It has the annotations needed, and is also extremely large, having 202,599 images.
 There are two versions of it, one with the raw image, the other with the face already mostly cropped.
 We used the raw version.
 All the images are photographs of celebrities, in a variety of conditions, with their faces visible.

 ### **CelebA Examples**
 <img src="sample_imgs/raw/000002.jpg" width="250" height="250"></img>